• All Recipes

 So when I started moving toward a healthier diet, I was at a loss.
 How could I possibly enjoy movie nights?
 I had no desire to sit down to a bowl of carrots and celery.
 Little did I know, you can make a vegan bean dip that far surpasses anything in a can — and it’s so easy!

 And the best part?
 I can say that movie nights are just as enjoyable — if not more so than they were before.
-Homemade chips and creamy salsa, popcorn, and of course this favorite vegan bean dip appear regularly on our list.
+Homemade chips and Mexican creamy jalapeno sauce recipe, popcorn, and this favorite vegan bean dip appear regularly on our list.

-But seriously, it doesn’t stop there.
+But it doesn’t stop there.
 We like to switch it up.
 Homemade egg rolls with our favorite egg roll dipping sauce.
-Customized homemade pizzas with fresh dough and homemade sauce. nacho bowls, 7-layer dip, creamy pasta, sandwiches — we take family movie nights pretty seriously.
+Customized homemade pizzas with fresh dough and homemade sauce. nacho bowls, vegan 7 layer dip, creamy pasta, sandwiches — we take family movie nights pretty seriously.

 Recreating healthier versions of favorites isn’t as hard as it may seem.
-With a little time and practice, healthier eating becomes easy.
+With a little time and practice, healthy eating becomes easy.

 Jump to: